GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gce/terminate-on-host-maintenance.md

 ### Failure Remediation

-Instance {full_resource_path} maintenance policy is set to TERMINATE, Compute Engine stops your VM when there is a maintenance event where Google must move
+Instance {full_resource_path} maintenance policy is set to TERMINATE, Compute Engine stops your VM when there is a maintenance event where Google must move your VM to another host.

 If you want to change your VM's onHostMaintenance policy to restart automatically or live migrate [1].
 Read more about Host Events [2] and how to set your termination policies[3].